xot/ssst/README.md

                         Name of file to store all log messages in -f, --force           (Re)make everything
   -g, --gladtex         Use pandoc --gladtex to process LaTeX equations.
-  -x, --strict          Abort after warning
+  -k, --keepsimple      Do not process simple LaTex equations -p, --pedantic        Abort after warning
   -z SUMMARYLENGTH, --summarylength SUMMARYLENGTH
                         Number of lines in post (including YAML header) to include in a summary